How to Build a Document Search System from Multiple File Types

 list-conversationsfor shared inboxes.

-Each entry normalizes its input into a common envelope: { filename, mimeType, bytes, sourceTag }.
+Each entry normalizes its input into a common envelope: { filename, mimeType, content, sourceTag }, where content is the base64 document body the Knowledge node expects.
 That way the indexing subworkflow is the only thing that needs to know about format-specific extractors.

 Step 2: Branch by File Type